eXascaleInfolab/bench-vldb20/NewAlgorithms/python/README.md

     - Just below, add the name `ZeroImpPy` to the array `ListAlgorithms`.

 - Rebuild the code and execute ZeroImpute on 1 dataset (airq) using 1 scenario (miss_perc).
-Use your short name `zeroimp` as an argument for `-alg` command.
+Use your short name `zeroimppy` as an argument for `-alg` command.

 ```bash
 msbuild TestingFramework.sln